ibm-cloud-architecture/refarch-integration-services/README.md

 We also delivered SQL statements and scripts to create the database in DB2.
 See the folder `db-scripts`.

-### Web app descriptors
+### Web app descriptor
-Specify the url mapping to the pre-defined servlet serving REST resources in the web.xml:
+The web.xml specifies the url mapping to the pre-defined servlet serving REST resources:
 ```xml
 <servlet>
  <description>